Search results for:

 First, you will need to access your server via FTP.
-If you need help with this, see our LAMP Stack Overview guide, which explains how to do so.

 Once you've accessed your server via FTP, navigate to /var/www/html

 This is your default directory for your WordPress application.
 You'll want to download or save the wp-config.php file on your server – this file is important!

 You'll need to have the files/directories from your current WordPress installation so that you can upload them all (but the wp-config.php file) to your new server under the /var/www/html directory.